Sydney Australia Temple: History

-The Sydney Australia Temple was announced by church president Spencer W. Kimball on April 2, 1980, during a news conference held with his counselors, N. Eldon Tanner and Marion G. Romney.
-On August 13, 1982, the church announced that the temple would be constructed on a 3-acre (1.2 ha) property located at 756 Pennant Hills Road in Carlingford, a suburb northwest of Sydney.
+The Sydney Australia Temple was announced by church president Spencer W. Kimball on 2 April 1980, during a news conference held with his counselors, N. Eldon Tanner and Marion G. Romney.
+On 13 August 1982, the church announced that the temple would be constructed on a 3-acre (1.2 ha) property located at 756 Pennant Hills Road in Carlingford, a suburb northwest of Sydney.
 The site was previously used as a school for boys, and existing buildings were renovated for church use, including area offices.
 Preliminary plans called for a structure of about 30,000 square feet.
 It was the church's 28th dedicated and operating temple and the first in Australia.

-The groundbreaking ceremony took place on August 13, 1982, marking the commencement of construction, with Bruce R. McConkie of the Quorum of the Twelve Apostles presiding.
+The groundbreaking ceremony took place on 13 August 1982, marking the commencement of construction, with Bruce R. McConkie of the Quorum of the Twelve Apostles presiding.
 He had previously served as a mission president in Australia.
 The event was attended by local church members and community leaders.

 Local government restrictions prevented installation of the angel Moroni statue on top of the spire at the time of the dedication.
 The temple was dedicated without the statue due to the restriction, but after a year, the statue was added.
-After a year, the ruling was overturned, and the statue was installed on September 3, 1985.
+After a year, the ruling was overturned, and the statue was installed on 3 September 1985.

-Following completion, a public open house was held from September 6 to 18, 1984.
+Following completion, a public open house was held from 6 September to 18 September 1984.
 During the open house, thousands of people toured the temple, and church officials received hundreds of requests for more information about the faith.
-The temple was dedicated on September 20, 1984, by Gordon B. Hinckley, then second counselor in the church's First Presidency.
-The dedication spanned four days, from September 20 to 23, with 14 dedicatory sessions and 7,689 members attended.
+The temple was dedicated on 20 September 1984, by Gordon B. Hinckley, then second counselor in the church's First Presidency.
+The dedication spanned four days, from 20 September to 23 September, with 14 dedicatory sessions and 7,689 members attended.

 In 1991, an addition to the temple was dedicated by Russell M. Nelson, of the Quorum of the Twelve Apostles, but it was not considered by the church to be a full rededication.

 In 2014, church members in Australia commemorated the 30th anniversary of the temple's opening.
 A video marking the occasion was released, featuring personal reflections on how the temple had blessed the lives of local members and their families.

 In 2020, like all the church's others, the Sydney Australia Temple was closed for a time in response to the COVID-19 pandemic.